-One of the key characteristics of Freemasons and Freemasonry is charity and the principle of giving your time or money to help those around you; whether this is in the Lodge, in the local community or nationally and internationally.
+One of the core characteristics of Freemasonry is charity and the principle of giving your time or money to help those around you; whether this is in the Lodge, in the local community or nationally and internationally.

-As an organisation we are one of the largest fundraisers for charity in the UK; raising over £33 million a year, which is distributed via the Masonic Charitable Foundation.
+As an organisation we are one of the largest fundraisers for charity in the UK; raising millions each year, which is distributed via the Masonic Charitable Foundation (MCF).

 At a Provincial level, our Lodges work hard to serve the communities around them; regularly making donations or organising events to support some of the smaller local charities that, more often than not, the members themselves have personal experiences with.